misskristine94/ClaymorphicMobileNavMenu/README.md

 The SVG code is contained within the MenuLogo image control - as we are changing the colour of the SVG's dynamically based on the active screen, we are using the Switch() function.
 I have recently blogged step by step how to achieve this - https://www.kristinekolodziejski.com/blog/building-a-beautiful-power-apps-mobile-navigation-menu-svgs-part-3

-The component has six main properties:
+<br> The component has six main properties:

 ![image](https://user-images.githubusercontent.com/86930618/181357835-caf09661-1c7a-4f6e-9148-609713c40d92.png)